PopeFelix/go-webapp/README.md

 # go-webapp

-A simple web application in Go
+This is a simple web application in Go that provides basic CRUD operations on a database.
+It is intended primarily as an excercise for teaching myself the language.